Sean Colson

-Sean Tyree Colson (born July 1, 1975) is an American former professional basketball player.
+Sean Tyree Colson (born July 1, 1975) is an American former professional basketball player who played briefly in the National Basketball Association (NBA).
 He was born in Philadelphia, Pennsylvania.

 At a height of 6 ft 0 in tall, he played at the point guard position.

 College career

 Colson attended the University of Rhode Island, the University of North Carolina at Charlotte, and Hagerstown Junior College.

 Professional playing career

 Colson split the 2000–01 National Basketball Association season with the Atlanta Hawks and Houston Rockets.

 Colson also played with the Dodge City Legend of the USBL, the Grand Rapids Hoops of the CBA and in Italy, France, Turkey, Poland, Ukraine, Latvia, Lebanon, Kuwait, and Venezuela.

 He was selected to the All-CBA First Team while playing in the CBA for the Grand Rapids Hoops during the 2001–02 season.

 Coaching career

 Colson is currently head basketball coach at Martin Luther King High School, in Philadelphia.